-We recommend to take efficacy and safety (see Figure Review 33 and drug chapters), time until onset of response, comorbidities (see decision grids, section G specific clinical and comorbid situations), and individ factors into account when choosing a systemic tree moderate or severe psoriasis.
-In addition, national regulations and rein circumstances need to be taken into consideration and algorithms should be developed on a national level. f treatment Guidance for dual patient eatment for ↑↑ STRONG CONSENSUS 1 100 % Agreement EVIDENCE AND CONSENSUS BASED (SEE METHODS AND We recommend the initiation of systemic treatment with moderate to severe (as defined in each countri- section "Defining disease severity") psoriasis.
-UV therapy is not part of this guideline but it is recommended as induction therapy if suitable. ry, see also ↑↑ EVIDENCE SECTION)
+We recommend to take efficacy and safety (see Figure 1/Cochrane Review 33 and drug chapters), time until onset of treatment response, comorbidities (see decision grids, section Guidance for specific clinical and comorbid situations), and individual patient factors into account when choosing a systemic treatment for STRONG moderate or severe psoriasis.
+CONSENSUS1 addition. national regulations and reimbursement 100 % Agreement circumstances need to be taken into consideration and treatment EVIDENCE AND CONSENSUS algorithms should be developed on a national level.
+BASED (SEE METHODS SECTION) We recommend the initiation of systemic treatment in patients with moderate to severe (as defined in each country, see also $\uparrow \uparrow$ section "Defining disease severity") psoriasis.
+UV therapy is not part of this guideline but it is recommended as an alternative induction therapy if suitable.

-CONSENSUS 1 91%

-For most patients who require systemic treatment, we

-recommend choosing a treatment from the group of the $\uparrow\uparrow$ EVIDENCE AND CONSENSUS

-'conventional systemic agents'.
-BASED
+For most patients who require systemic treatment, we recommend choosing a treatment from the group of the 'conventional systemic agents'.

-(see Methods and Evidence section)